A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 This position might help to keep your baby away from your scar.
 For more on how to breastfeed in this position, see our article about breastfeeding positions.

-Extra considerations for this position after a caesarean are that you might find it helpful to have lots of pillows behind you to help support your back.
-You might also want pillows under your arm to help to support your baby’s weight .
-You’ll also want to avoid discomfort and help your baby to latch by bringing them to your breast rather than leaning forward to post your breast into their mouth.
+If using this position after a caesarean, you might find it helpful to have pillows behind you to help support your back.
+You might also want to place a pillow under your arm to help to support your baby’s weight; this is best done after baby has latched on.

 Why a caesarean birth might make breastfeeding more difficult

-Frequent, effective removal of milk from a mum’s breasts enables breastfeeding to get started and to continue.
+Frequent, effective removal of milk from a mum’s breasts ensures she produces the amount of milk her baby needs.
 That’s because the more milk your baby takes, the higher your levels of breastfeeding hormones (prolactin and oxytocin) will be and the more milk you’ll make.
 We also know that the earlier breastfeeding starts, the more likely it is to continue.
 A caesarean birth could affect this in a variety of ways…

-- Pain - from the scar and by the baby not latching well at the breast because the mum finds it harder to get comfy (Tully and Bull, 2014).
-This could cause a mum not to feed as often or for as long.
+- Pain - from the scar and from the baby not latching well at the breast because the mum finds it harder to get comfortable (Tully and Bull, 2014).
+This could cause her not to feed as often or for as long.

 - Loss of mobility - can make it harder to get into a comfortable position to feed and to pick the baby up when they want feeding (Tully and Bull, 2014).

-- Not going through labour - if a mum has an elective caesarean birth before labour starts, she’ll miss out on the labour hormones.
-This might lead to lower levels of breastfeeding hormones and less preparation of babies for bonding and feeding (Prior et al, 2012; Zanardo et al, 2013; Hobbs et al, 2016).
+- Not going through labour - if a mum has an elective caesarean birth before labour starts, she will not have produced labour hormones.
+This might lead to lower levels of breastfeeding hormones in the mother and babies being less prepared for feeding (Prior et al, 2012; Zanardo et al, 2013; Hobbs et al, 2016).

-- Long and stressful labour - an emergency caesarean birth can leave you feeling tired, anxious for yourself and your baby or frightened about what’s going happening.
+- Long and stressful labour - an emergency caesarean birth can leave women feeling tired and anxious for themselves and their baby.
 This stress can lead to lower levels of breastfeeding hormones (Hobbs et al, 2016).

 - Exhaustion - in both mum and baby can lead to the baby feeding less often and less effectively.

 - Medication - can lead to a mum feeling drowsy or unwell, which can make early breastfeeding less likely.
-Medication can also affect the baby, making them drowsy and less able to breastfeed effectively (Brown & Jordan, 2013; UNICEF, 2019a).
+Medication can also affect the baby, making them drowsy and less able to breastfeed effectively (Brown and Jordan, 2013; UNICEF, 2019).

 - Separation - if mum and baby are separated, this can mean less chances for early breastfeeds.